danbev/learning-nodejs/README.md

     }

-    init(uid, provider, parentUid, parentHandle)
-    pre(uid)
-    post(uid, didThrow)
-    destroy(uid);

-These functions (if they exist, there is only a check for that the init function actually exist and if the others do not exist or are not functions then they are simply ignored).

     env->set_async_hooks_init_function(init_v.As<Function>());

 So, if you are like me you might have gone searching for this `set_async_hooks_init_function` and not finding it.
 You